 This post is in continuation of a previous one and a part of my Narkanda Road Trip travelogue.
 We traveled from Delhi to Narkanda on Day 1 and then went from Narkanda to Hatu Peak on Day 2, as a part of our local sightseeing in Narkanda.
 During our 4 days of stay in Narkanda, I in fact visited Hatu Peak three times.
 Why?
 Because it is just so scenic and the view you get from the top is simply amazing.

 Hatu Peak and the temple is probably the biggest attraction of Narkanda.
 And it not just people visiting Narkanda that you will find here.
 It is also a lot of locals and people who were headed to other destinations like Sarahan and Chitkul but took a detour from Narkanda to Hatu peak on the way.

 - Journey So Far: Delhi to Narkanda – Day 1

 Before I begin the travelogue, let me post a little bit of information about Hatu Peak and the temple.

-At an elevation of 3400 m (11,152 ft); Hatu peak in Narkanda is the second highest peak in Shimla district.
-It is surrounded by dense forest of conifers, oaks and maples and provides a panoramic view of the valley around.
+At an elevation of 3400 m (11,152 ft), the Hatu peak in Narkanda is the second highest peak in Shimla district.
+It is surrounded by a dense forest of conifers, oaks, and maples and provides a panoramic view of the valley around.
 It is connected to Narkanda by a tarred road which makes it one of the highest motorable peaks in Himachal.